Last September I posted 5 Issues I Had With Your Personal Paleo Code, which was my review of Chris Kresser’s book. From that review:

 #2 Refined Sugar is “Toxic”

-No it is not.
+No, it is not.
 The fact there are carbohydrate sources with better nutrient profiles does not make sugar toxic.
 Chris likes and recommends ice cream, but says sugar is toxic.
-Well check your ingredient list there pal, ice cream has sugar in it.
+Well, check your ingredient list there pal, ice cream has sugar in it.
 When I became underweight, I used sugar (in ice cream) to stimulate my appetite to regain weight.
 I also used a mix of refined white sugar and salt to lower my stress levels to get amazing sleep.
 Sugar is complicated at best.
 It is not toxic.

-I got a lot of push back in the comments, but now I have someone else that agrees with me.
+I got a lot of pushback in the comments, but now I have someone else that agrees with me.
 Chris Kresser himself.

 I want to give a hat tip to Danny Roddy for alerting me to a recent post by Chris Kresser titled Is Refined Sugar Really Toxic?
 Be warned that Kresser has an annoying newsletter pop-up window on every page, so I’m not linking to it.
 You don’t need to read the article, because I have and took notes.